sem CLI Reference#

 So the sem get workflows

-has the following two formats:
+can have the following two formats:

 sem get workflows